PDAL/PDAL/doc/stages/filters.sort.rst

 filters.sort
 ============

 The sort filter orders a point view based on the values of a dimension.
-The current filter only supports sorting based on a single dimension in increasing order.
+The sorting can be done in increasing (ascending) or decreasing (descending) order.

 Example
 -------